Dr Sharon Sung, Clinical Psychologist

 Bachelor of Arts (Cum Laude), Vassar College

 Dr Sung is a clinical psychologist with over 15 years of experience in adolescent and adult mental health.
 She is an expert in cognitive behavioural and mindfulness-based therapies for mood, anxiety, and stress-related conditions.
-She specialises in individual psychotherapy and takes a collaborative, evidence-based approach to treatment.
+She specialises in individual psychotherapy and takes a collaborative, evidence-based approach to managing major psychiatric disorders.
 She possesses a wealth of experience working with clients from a range of cultural backgrounds and frequently sees both expatriate and local clients in her private practice.

 She works closely with her clients to address a range of issues, including but not limited to generalised anxiety, social anxiety, health anxiety, obsessive-compulsive disorder, panic attacks, depression, bipolar disorder, sleep problems, traumatic stress, and emotion regulation difficulties.
 She has recently developed speciality programmes to support transgender and gender diverse youth and to build psychological resilience among frontline healthcare workers.